-American Express Co. operates as a global services company, which engages in the provision of credit card, financial, and global travel services.
-It operates through the following business segments: U.S. Card Services, International Card Services, Global Commercial Services, Global Network & Merchant Services, and Corporate & Other.
-The USCS segment offers products and services to consumers and small businesses in the United States and provides travel services to card members and other customers.
-The ICS segment provides proprietary consumer and small business cards outside the United States.
-The GCS segment includes global corporate payment services to large and mid-sized companies.
-The GNMS segment operates a global payments network that processes and settles proprietary and non-proprietary card transactions.
-It also provides point-of-sale products, multi-channel marketing programs and capabilities, services and data, leveraging the global closed-loop network.
-The Corporate & Other segment includes corporate functions and certain other businesses including the company's enterprise growth business and other company operations.
+American Express Co. engages in the provision of charge and credit card products, and travel-related services.
+It operates through the following segments: Global Consumer Services Group (GCSG); Global Commercial Services (GCS); Global Merchant and Network Services (GMNS); and Corporate and Other.
+The GCSG segment issues a wide range of proprietary consumer cards globally.
+The GCS segment provides proprietary corporate and small business cards, payment and expense management services, and commercial financing products.
+The GMNS segment operates a global payments network that processes and settles card transactions, acquires merchants, and provides multi-channel marketing programs and capabilities, services, and data analytics.
+The Corporate and Other segment covers corporate functions and certain other businesses and operations.
 The company was founded by Henry Wells, William G. Fargo and John Warren Butterfield on March 28, 1850 and is headquartered in New York, NY.